biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

       ```

    * Restart your computer and boot into your normal Ubuntu.
 It may take a while but hopefully everything should be working now!

+2. How to log the velocity tracking result to reproduce Fig. 5?

+    You need to change the `play.py` file.
+Specifically, you need to modify the `play_log` variable to include command and actual velocity.

+3. How is sensitivity analysis in Fig. 6 performed?

+    Let's use the first subplot (orientation reward of DRS method) as an example.

+    * Include the baseline rewards (with default scales) + three DRS rewards (with the scale of orientation rewards sweeping from 0.1x to 10x and the scale of the remaining two terms kept at 1x).
+    * Then repeat this process for each of the two other DRS rewards.
+    * Finally, do the same for PBRS rewards.

+    The purpose of this sensitivity analysis is to see to what degree the baseline rewards are affected by the change in the scale of a specific reward term from the DRS or PBRS reward formulation.

+    There is an input argument corresponding to this, but it does not seem to work well.
+So most probably you would need to do it manually.